Medlar-with-Wesham: History

+The name Medlar derives from a combination of the Old English middel meaning 'middle' and the Old Norse erg meaning 'shieling'.
+The name Wesham derives from the plural form of the Old English westhūs meaning 'west houses'.

-In John Cary's 1794 map of England, Wales, and Scotland, the settlements are shown as Medlar and Westham.
-A Topographical Dictionary of England, published by S. Lewis in 1848 says:
+In John Cary's 1794 map of England, Wales, and Scotland, the separate settlements are shown as Medlar and Westham.
+A Topographical Dictionary of England, published by Samuel Lewis in 1848, says:

-The area within the boundaries of the parish have been populated since early medieval times, prior to the Norman conquest, with separate settlements at Bradkirk, Medlar, Wesham and Mowbreck.
+The area within the boundaries of the parish has been populated since early medieval times, prior to the Norman conquest, with separate settlements at Bradkirk, Medlar, Wesham and Mowbreck.
 There was also a single moated farmstead at Pasture Barn midway between Medlar and Mowbreck.
 The present bridleway of Mowbreck Lane was the medieval route to Treales.